prapalu/esw/workflows/README.md

 #### Search_workflow

-Going deeper in the `search_workflow` field of the json workflow, the queries are divided by `Search Task` in order to maintain the correct order of the queries for each task.
+Going deeper in the `search_workflow` field of the json workflow, the queries are grouped by `Search Task` in order to maintain the correct order of the queries for each task.

 #### Query